How to use

 the brand.

 For press, partners, and integration authors.
-The brand reads as brutalist editorial — cream surface, ink rules, yellow accents, hard corners.
+The brand reads as brutalist editorial — cream surface, ink rules, signal yellow accents, hard corners, and the rail cross-section mark.
 Hold the line and it stays recognizable; bend it and it stops being us.

 Logo.